codedbymex/python_scripts/verify_gmail_crontab.md

 # Running every minute the verify gmail script from crontab and showing dialog box with zenity.

-On -Linux:
+On Linux:
-   - type: `crontab -e`
+   - 1. in any terminal window type: `crontab -e`
-   - enter the following in the file
+   - 2. enter the following snippet in the file:
+   - 3. Ctrl-X and Enter to save:
 ```
 #!/bin/bash
 #*     *     *   *    *